 While at Goucher, Stengle helped lead one athlete to an All-Landmark selection in the hammer and shot put, and another athlete to the school record in the weight throw.
 In addition, one of Stengle’s athletes received conference field athlete of the week honors, and in soccer she mentored a Second Team all-conference goalkeeper.

 Stengle earned her master’s degree in social work from CUA in 2012.
-She has also completed two half-marathons and resides in College Park.
+She has also completed two half-marathons.
+Stengle and her husband Mitch reside in Gaithersburg.